cubee-cb/ncr-pakify/.wiki/Entities.md

 ### `start point` - Start Point
 Marks where the player starts.
 There can be only one in a level.

+You can change what entrance animation is used when starting the level here.

 ### `checkpoint` - Checkpoint
 When the player enters its area, the level state is saved.
 Dying will respawn the player at the checkpoint's position.
+Checkpoints cannot be re-activated until a different checkpoint is activated.

 Restarting the level ignores checkpoints.

 ### `elenn npc` - Elenn NPC
 Executes a behaviour, then despawns.
-Variants are more-or-less self-explanatory.
+Variants are more-or-less self-explanatory, and control what animation sequence she plays.

 Despawns immediately when playing as Elenn.